Campus Safety & Security

 Campus Lockdown Procedures

-The armed student on our South Campus in February is a reminder that threats against our safety are always there.
-Fortunately, incidents like this one are rare.
+The purpose of a lockdown is to minimize accessibility to rooms/buildings on campus to reduce the risk of injury or danger to faculty, staff, students or visitors.
+An incident with an armed student on our South Campus in 2015 was a reminder that threats against our safety do occur, and the need to lockdown our campuses is occasionally necessary.
+Fortunately, incidents like that are rare.
 Still, we must be prepared.
-It seems a fitting time to remind ourselves of the College procedure for dealing with lockdown incidents.
+It seems fitting to remind ourselves of the College procedure for dealing with lockdown incidents.
 When ordered to lockdown, immediately take the following actions:

 - Do not activate fire alarms since this will trigger people to leave safe areas and go outside where it might not be as safe or put them in a position where they encounter the threat.